New Poems

 a black shape in the corner of someone’s eye,

-I was the never the whiteboard waiting to be filled with equations,
+I was the never the whiteboard waiting

 or perhaps I was the equation no one could solve,